moisesAlMa/challenge/README.md

 # challenge
-This is the repository to save my rock, paper, scissors challenge game In this project I have used the Spring Framework, in particular, the Spring boot tool, which allow me to create faster the project and aggregate some important dependencies.
+This is the repository to save my rock, paper, scissors challenge game.
+In this project I have used the Spring Framework, in particular, the Spring boot tool, which allow me to create faster the project and aggregate some important dependencies.
 All dependencies required are included in the project.